maruhgar/apache-maven-cookbook/README.md

 All the examples are working examples.

-Coinciding with the tenth anniversary of the publication of the book, I have updated all the dependencies to the latest available as of that.
+Coinciding with the tenth anniversary of the publication of the book, I have updated all the dependencies to the latest available as of date.

 I have also ensured that the project works with the latest `3.x` version (`3.9.9`) as of date.